tomogwen/LitGPT/README.md

 ## Usage

 To train the model (whilst in the conda environment):
 ```
 litgpt fit --config configs/default.yaml
 ```

 You can override and extend the config file using the CLI.
-Arguments like optimizer and lr_scheduler accept Torch classes, e.g.,:
+Arguments like `--optimizer` and `--lr_scheduler` accept Torch classes.
+For example:
 ```
-litgpt fit --config configs/default.yaml --optimizer Adam --lr_scheduler CosineAnnealingLR --lr_scheduler.init_args.T_max 100
+litgpt fit --config configs/default.yaml --optimizer Adam
 ```

 This uses the [LightningCLI](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli_intermediate.html#).
 Full options can be seen by running: